bracko-3/RentMinder/README.md

 Monthly house expenses are fulfilled.

 #### Assumptions
-House expenses are all in United States Dollar (USD).
+House expenses are all in United States Dollars (USD).

 Monthly expenses consist of rent, electric/gas, water/sewer, wifi, and other.